rthr-rllr/SoftwareEngineeringPrep/topics/system-architecture.md

 * [A Comprehensive Guide to Building a Scalable Web App on Amazon Web Services](https://www.airpair.com/aws/posts/building-a-scalable-web-app-on-amazon-web-services-p1)
 * [Notes on Google's Site Reliability Engineering Book](http://danluu.com/google-sre-book/) or [the book itself](https://landing.google.com/sre/book.html)

+## Miscelaneous

+- Memory vs. Storage: fast access vs perstistence.
+E.g. applications are stored in Storage, but run on Memory.
+Hence possible crash if too many applications are open at the same time.
+- Memory is a long tape of bytes (packs of 8 bits).
+Each app has access to a number of contiguous bytes on the tape.

 ## HDD

 - Stores data on a series of constantly-spinning magnetic disks, called platters.